radius-project/radius/cadl/README.md

 At the time of writing this, the Radius team's spec has not been approved by ARM.
 As a result, the Cadl team has created a custom `RootScopeResourceOperations` object.
 This makes it so that the paths generated for resources are prepended by `{rootScope}` as required in Project Radius.

 To utilize this object, do the following:
-1. Import `"./customRootScope.cadl` into the resource file.
+1. Import `customRootScope.cadl` into the resource file.
 2. When creating the `@armResourceOperations` use the `RootScopeResourceOperations` object under the Radius namespace instead of the standard `ResourceOperations` object:
 ```TypeScript
 @armResourceOperations